ashishagarwal14/Solidity_Simple_Contracts/README.md

   smart_contacts/PurchaseAgreement.sol

-  PurchaseAgreement is a smart contract based Agreenment to buy and sell real world Items using ethereum.
+  PurchaseAgreement is a smart contract based Agreement to buy and sell real world Items using ethereum.

   How It Works :